Quick Start Guide

 The Macro Express Player is what executes macros and it must be running in order for macros to play back.
 When you run Macro Express, you are really running the Player.

-By default, the Macro Express Player shows up as an icon in the system tray.
+By default, the Macro Express Player shows up as an icon in the notification area.
 From this icon you can invoke the Macro Express Editor or shut down the Macro Express Player.

-You can optionally set the Macro Express Player to be completely hidden so that no icon shows in the system tray.
+You can optionally set the Macro Express Player to be completely hidden so that no icon shows in the notification area.
 With this option set, you would need to use the "System Macros" to invoke the editor or terminate the program.

 Macro Express Editor